craftybones/loud-and-proud/docs/call_apply_bind.md

 });
 ```

 Wow!
 This is sweet!
 We have a function that we can now use to test any suite of tests for any function.
 Kind of.
 This above solution is somewhat nicer than what we had before.
-We will a runtime report of what is happening because of the console logs.
+We will have a runtime report of what is happening because of the console logs.
 It is also much shorter.

 But the function name is `testAnything`.
 Is this really true?
 Can this really test anything?